.md pages can be configured using the metadata section added to the top of the page.

 ||A blog page layout.
 Blog pages are not added to the main navigation and include blog specific

-A custom stack order within the navigation.
+A custom stack order for this page within the left side-bar tree navigation.

 Options can include: